 What are the rules for creating a No-Plat Subdivision?

 The Delaware County Regional Planning Commission administers the process for No-Plat Subdivisions.
-Other agencies involved in the process include the Delaware County Engineers Office, the SWCD, the Delaware General Health District, the Delaware County Sanitary Engineer, Township Zoning offices, and the Ohio Dept. of Transportation (ODOT) if the tract has frontage on a state route.
+Other agencies involved in the process include the Delaware County Engineer, the SWCD, the Delaware General Health District, the Delaware County Sanitary Engineer, Township Zoning offices, and the Ohio Dept. of Transportation (ODOT) (if the tract has frontage on a state route).

-The County Engineers Office has created a flow chart to help explain the process.
+The Delaware County Engineer’s Office has created a flow chart to help explain the process.

 What does the SWCD inspect for a No-Plat Subdivision Review?

-The SWCD inspects the proposed plan to identify and mitigate any possible impacts on existing surface and subsurface drainage as well as any other possible environmental impacts that might result from the proposed plan.
+The SWCD inspects the proposed plan to identify and mitigate any possible impacts on existing surface and subsurface drainage, as well as any other possible adverse environmental impacts that might result from the proposed plan.